piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 ## Sonnet Thinking (way stronger)
 Space prompt for use with Sonnet Thinking, same setup. /think and /nothink are not available, I'm not sure any of the commands do much with this one.
 Haven't tested much but it seems very strong, I dub it the strongest Pplx setup

+I also formulated it for variety to combat Perplexity's low temperature; you're actually likely to get different results on regenerate.